Why are swimming skills so important for all Australians?

+Learning to swim may not seem like a priority when settling in Australia.
+However, the reality is that people born outside of Australia are overrepresented each year in our drowning statistics.

-Each year Royal Life Saving Society Australia produces the National Drowning Report.
+Royal Life Saving Society Australia produces the National Drowning Report each year.
 The research shows that drowning numbers in multicultural communities are disproportionately high, and water safety knowledge is poor.

+“On average over the past 10 years around Australia, 35 per cent of all drownings have been people from CALD backgrounds, so either people who have recently moved to Australia or people whose parents weren’t born in Australia.
+So that statistic is over-represented.”

 Advertisement